 If the GC or project owner consulted the Contractor Profile for this subcontractor, there might have been mention about poor money management or underhanded treatment.
 If that was the case, the hiring party could’ve avoided the entire issue and kept the project free from liens.

-Important documents during the hiring process
+12. Master the hiring process

 Once you’re happy with the sub, their bid, and their Contractor Profile, it’s time to hire them.
 Luckily, the process is rather straightforward, and there are two main documents you’ll need to address when hiring a subcontractor: the 1099 and the W9.